Favorable property market to continue amid flight to quality

 What are the challenges and opportunities in property?

 Increased severe atmospheric events continue to drive insured loss cost for natural peril-related covers.
 There should be caution around continuing to cross-subsidise this additional climate change-induced loss by storm and quake premium for top scenarios worldwide.
 EMEA in particular has been heavily impacted by flood and hail events, which are likely climate change related.
-Consequently, the most effective market standard pricing and modelling approaches are likely to evolve due to changing climates.
+Consequently, the most effective market standard pricing and modeling approaches are likely to evolve due to changing climates.
 While inflation has tapered off, we are still very aware of increased cost of claims in certain areas.

 However, Everest’s financial strength and disciplined underwriting protects against rising natural catastrophes and the compounding insured losses.
 Our diversified book and strong portfolio management reduces our volatility and creates capacity.
 This active risk management approach positions our property catastrophe business to remain profitable and perform regardless of the evolving risk environment.